finnmcm/follow4follow/readme.md

 Choose to download the data to your device, modify the **Date Range** to include All Time, and change the format to **JSON**

 ## Compiling Data
-Once your Instagram data finishes downloading, download this project to your desktop.
+Once your Instagram data finishes downloading, download this project.
 (Click the green *Code* button, then click Download as ZIP)

 Unzip the instagram file, and drag and drop the **connections** folder into your project folder.